viking-saver/windows-itpro-docs/education/windows/take-tests-in-windows.md

 ## Distribute the secure assessment link

-Once the link is created, it can be distributed through the web, email, OneNote, or any other method of your choosing.
+Once the link is created, it can be distributed through the web, email, OneNote, or any other method of your choice.

 For example, you can create and copy the shortcut to the assessment URL to the students' desktop.